rustedorc/Toms-Calc/README.md

 ```
 ## Help

+If you want any help or want to help improve this code feel free to message me.

+### SUVAT
 You must a minimum of 3 known values for this to find the two unknowns
-If you want any help or want to help improve this code feel free to message me.

 ## Authors

-Contributors names and contact info

 Thomas Moldon
 [My website](https://moldon.me)